International Student and Scholar Office

 - obtain a new Form I-20 for a new institution or program, and attend the new school/program’s next available term within 5 months of the current program completion date

 - apply to change to another immigration status

 - apply for optional practical training work permission

 - Depart the U.S. within 15 days if student withdraws or takes a leave of absence before degree completion.

-The ISSO provides the necessary immigration-related information and assistance to students, but it is the student, not the university, who is ultimately responsible for maintaining legal F-1 student status.
+The ISSO provides the necessary immigration-related information and assistance to students, but it is the student, not TU, who is ultimately responsible for maintaining legal F-1 student status.
 F-1 students should contact an ISSO advisor if they have difficulty meeting any of these requirements before they have a problem.
 The ISSO is here to assist students in reviewing options and making wise decisions.
-The ISSO staff do not work for the Department of Homeland Security or the federal government, but are employees of the university who want international students to be successful.
+The ISSO staff do not work for the Department of Homeland Security or the federal government, but are employees of TU who want international students to be successful.

-The ISSO staff is available Monday through Friday from 8:30 a.m. to 5:00 p.m.
-Some scheduled in-person and phone appointments are available after 5 p.m. to students with urgent needs.
-Any student who has an emergency outside of normal business hours may contact the University Police at 410-704-2133.
+The ISSO staff is available Monday through Friday from 8:30 a.m. to 4:30 p.m.
+Any student who has an emergency outside of normal business hours may contact Towson University Police at 410-704-2133.
 The police may assist or may contact an ISSO staff member at home.